Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/06-jwt/02-user-create/01-user-create.md

 # USER CREATE
 ---
-In this module we'll start to set up the necessary items for creating a new user.
+In this module, we'll start to set up the necessary items for creating a new user.

 <hr />